Patrouilleur Outre-mer: Characteristics

 The Félix Éboué-class vessels displace 1,300 tons fully loaded., with a length of 80 m, a beam of 11.8 m, and draught of 3.5 m.
 The crew is made up of 30 sailors, but they can accommodate 29 passengers and support combat divers.
 They are designed to operate in strong heat and high hygrometry during thirty days, with their own craning capabilities.
-They have two 8 m swift inflatable boats and an Survey Copter Aliaca UAV.
+They have two 8 m swift inflatable boats and a Survey Copter Aliaca UAV.
 The drone, capable of up to three-hour missions over a 50 km range, is launched by catapult and recovered automatically via a net.
 Eleven Aliaca UAS systems are being delivered to the French Navy by 2023 and thirteen more by 2025.

 The ships are fitted with a Lyncea combat system made by Nexeya.
 The same system has been installed on and patrol vessels since 2009.
 Surveillance radars are made by Hensoldt.
 Armament comprises a Nexter Narwhal 20 mm autogun at the bow, and four mounts for 12.7 mm and 7.62 mm machine guns.